 Today I am talking about Non-Salary Budget NSB Funds for Schools in Pakistan.
 So, the government announces NSB funds for school developments in the country.

 Non-Salary Budget NSB Funds for Schools in Pakistan

 Schools in Pakistan are set to receive additional funds.
 So, the government via non-salary budget (NSB) from April 1, 2013, onwards.
-NSB funds can be used by the headmaster of any public or private school to buy books, equipment and other learning materials for students.
-Similarly, they intended to help close the learning gap between rich and poor children.
+NSB funds can be used by the headmaster of any public or private school to buy books, equipment, and other learning materials for students.

-These extra funds will surely help Pakistani schools do more for their students.
+These additional assets will most likely assist Pakistani schools with helping out their understudies.
 As long as it’s used in the best way possible.
 Here’s how that can happen.

 Categories of non-salary funds